Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Conventional loans owned by Fannie Mae or Freddie Mac are subject to the Flex Modification program.
 Servicers are required to evaluate eligible borrowers for Flex Modification before foreclosing.
 The program targets a payment reduction of approximately 20 percent through interest rate adjustment, term extension to 480 months, and principal forbearance or forgiveness.
 Wisconsin homeowners with conventional loans who have experienced a documented hardship and can demonstrate ability to sustain a reduced payment are the core candidates.

-FHA loans, common in Milwaukee, Racine, and Kenosha, carry HUD's mandatory loss mitigation waterfall.
-HUD requires servicers to evaluate FHA borrowers for informal forbearance, formal forbearance, FHA modification, FHA partial claim, and combination approaches before foreclosing.
+FHA loans, common in Milwaukee, Racine, and Kenosha, carry the mandatory federal loss mitigation waterfall.
+Federal guidelines require servicers to evaluate FHA borrowers for informal forbearance, formal forbearance, FHA modification, FHA partial claim, and combination approaches before foreclosing.
 The FHA partial claim — an interest-free subordinate lien that cures arrears — is particularly powerful for Wisconsin homeowners with accumulated delinquency and FHA-insured loans.

 VA: Military and Veteran Programs